anon-blue/anon.blue/README.txt

 d here you are reading this.
 Sad.

-                                               of course im alone again
+kkjhhkljkljlkjkjl                              of course im alone again
-                                             FILL THE BLANKS PLE
+                                             FILL THE BLANKS PLEASE